 If a subset of the columns of V are used, then the SNR per stream will be different than if the entire V is applied due to power splitting per stream.
 Therefore, adding text that mentions usage of a subset of the columns of V will actually introduce ambiguity into this definition, and thus should be avoided.
 The feeling is that “applies the matrix V” is precise, and does not need to be replaced with “uses V as the beamforming steering matrix”.

 Proposed resolution:

 Revised.
 On 61.26 change “the matrix V” to “all columns of the matrix V".

-Reject.
-If a subset of the columns of V are used, then the SNR per stream will be different than if the entire V is applied due to power splitting per stream.
-Therefore, adding text that mentions usage of a subset of the columns of V will actually introduce ambiguity into this definition, and thus should be avoided.
-The feeling is that “applies the matrix V” is precise, and does not need to be replaced with “uses V as the beamforming steering matrix”.